matan-yes/ex3-1/README.md

     ## manera
     ##      1

-The vertex with the highest score calculating with betweenness and closeness is "game", with eigenvector is "fuera" (there are some vertexes with the same eigenvector score = 1, so the term might change).
+The vertex with the highest score calculating with betweenness and closeness is "game", with eigenvector is "manera" (there are some vertexes with the same eigenvector score = 1, so the term might change).

 #### community detection: